htpierson/Atari_Reinforcement_Learning/README.md

 # Galaxian Reinforcement Learning
-This project is a reinforcement learning based AI that plays the Atari game Galaxian
+This project is a reinforcement learning based AI that plays the Atari game Galaxian.
+Below we can see a video of the Advantage Actor Critic (A2C) agent playing the game after being trained